HOLGER W. HENKE

 MY PHILOSOPHY AND APPROACHES TO HIGHER EDUCATION IN THE 21st CENTURY

 As a “potential wanderer” (Robert Park, 1928) I profoundly enjoy and appreciate the benefits of working in diverse groups, and I always promote team approaches in administrative work, as well as in my teaching and research.
-I am fond of having been able to observe over the last 35 years three different university systems close-up – the German university system with its roots in Humboldtian ideals, the post-colonial British system in the Caribbean, and the increasingly corporate American university model with its emphasis on applied research and need for various cost-efficiencies.
+I am fond of having been able to observe three different university systems close-up – the German university system with its roots in Humboldtian ideals, the post-colonial British system in the Caribbean, and the increasingly corporate American university model with its emphasis on applied research and need for various cost-efficiencies.
 I also benefited greatly from learning about the educational challenges and opportunities of students in China.

 During past Fulbright and Harvard-MLE awards, I had an opportunity to reflect with other senior administrators on some of these experiences.
 This background experience enables me to pragmatically adopt the best features that work in a specific context and to reject aspects that may work to some degree, but whose improvement may have been prevented for reasons of convention or habit.
 Particularly in academic institutions engaged in intensive change and/or capacity-building, where “filiopietistic entrenchment in the status quo […] sometimes represents a major impediment to the further evolution” (Michael M. Crow & William B. Dabars, 2015), this work is often a recalibration exercise of trial-and-error that has to be driven with intentionality and purposeful design in mind.
 As well, it often requires an impetus to re-imagine the strengths and value propositions made by the institution.

-As I consider engaged faculty to also be more engaging faculty, and driven by my own inter- and trans-disciplinary interests and pursuits, I have a firm commitment to faculty research and creative activities, and I always enjoy to share their pride of accomplishment, particularly where it also involves the students we are teaching.
+As I consider engaged faculty to also be engaging faculty, and driven by my own inter- and trans-disciplinary interests and pursuits, I have a firm commitment to faculty research and creative activities, and I always enjoy to share their pride of accomplishment, particularly where it also involves the students we are teaching.